joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/vices_opposed_to_distributive_justice/prologue.md

 (2) Whether it takes place in the dispensation of spiritualities?
 (3) Whether it takes place in showing honor?
 (4) Whether it takes place in judicial sentences?

-* Whether Respect Of Persons Is A Sin?
-* Whether Respect Of Persons Takes Place In The Dispensation Of Spiritual Goods?
-* Whether Respect Of Persons Takes Place In Showing Honor And Respect?
-* Whether The Sin Of Respect Of Persons Takes Place In Judicial Sentences?